 - Alert on closed places and opening hours;

 - Displays information about tourist places, photos and reviews;

 - Helps to find hotels, onsens, convenience stores and others;

-Using the Google Maps app
+Using the Google Maps App

 Just write where I put the arrow:

-Problems searching for paths on google maps
+Problems when looking up paths on google maps